 One of the most important ways to enrich our relationship with the Lord is through reading and meditating on God’s Word!
 Some call it quiet time, some call it personal time with the Lord, some call it devotion.
 But, no matter what you call it, all that matters is that you are spending time with God and His Word.

-If you’re doing daily quiet time but are using ready-made devotionals, then we want to suggest that you start reading straight from the Bible!
-Even if you’re a Christian who just started with their relationship with the Lord, you can do devotion this way!
-And that’s exactly what we’ll do–we will teach you how to do devotion (paano mag-devotion) straight from the Bible and using the SOAP method (Scripture, Observation, Application, Prayer).
+TIP: If you’re doing daily quiet time but are using ready-made devotionals, then we want to suggest that you start reading straight from the Bible!
+Even if you’re a Christian who just started with their relationship with the Lord, you can do a SOAP devotion!
+And that’s exactly what we’ll do–we will teach you how to do devotions (paano mag-devotion) straight from the Bible and using the SOAP method.

 1 – Choose a Bible Reading Plan